-ChinUP professional learning events are two-hour after-school workshops, hosted by primary schools across NSW, QLD and the ACT.
-They are designed for teams of up to 8 educators and are open to anyone, from any sector and any school.
+ChinUP professional learning events are two-hour after-school workshops, hosted by primary schools across NSW and ACT.
+ChinUPs are designed for teams of up to 8 educators and are open to anyone, from any sector and any school.
 Individuals and casual teachers are also very welcome to attend.

 Presented by Anita Chin

-Audience: Early career teachers, classroom teachers, Mathematics/Numeracy leaders.
+Audience: Early career teachers, experienced teachers, mathematics/numeracy leaders.

 NESA PD Hours: 2 hours

 Completing ChinUP K-6: Taking a Deep Dive into Multiplicative Thinking will contribute 2 hours of NESA Registered PD addressing 2.5.2 and 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.